MikeTaylor/firefly/doc/cluster-architecture.md

 ### Module-version constraints

 FOLIO's software imposes certain constraints on which versions of a given module can co-exist in different contexts:
-* An environment can provide many different versions of a given module, including multiple minor versions within a single major version.
+* An environment can provide many different versions of a given module, including multiple major and minor versions, and versions implementing different interfaces.
-* A tenant can enable multiple _major_ versions of a given module, but not multiple minor versions within a single major version.
+* A tenant can enable multiple versions of a given module, but not multiple module that implement the same version of the same interface (whether different modules that provide different implementations of that interface, or different versions of a single module that both provide the same version of the interface).

-But this flexibility may be of little value in practice.
-The notion of platform outlined above makes the choice, for the sake of administrative tractability and ease of support, to provide only one version of each module.
-Since platforms are defined at the level of the Okapi cluster and above, that constraint applies at the levels of environment and tenant.
+This flexibility enables the provision by a single Okapi cluster of multiple platforms.

 ## Use cases for the Okapi Console